lessor/lessor/docs/developer-guide.md

 Use `go build` to build the code:

 ```
-go build
+go build .
 ```

+You can also run `make` from the root of the repository to build the code.
 This will produce a `lessor` binary in the root of the repository.

 ```
 ./lessor --help